banner

 Do you not know that your body is a temple of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your body (1Corinthians 6:19-20, NIV).

-Being Careful Leads to Joy
+Doing It Right Leads to Joy

 King David redeems himself.
 He goes back to Jerusalem, seeks the LORD, and reads in the Holy Scriptures the proper procedures for transporting the ark (Numbers 4:5,6,15).
-David then gathers Israel together and humbly admits his error to all the people (a good thing for leaders to do).
+David then gathers Israel together and humbly admits his error to all the people (a wise thing for leaders to do).

 Afterward, David leads them to carry the Ark of the Covenant as God prescribed (do it right).
-He assigns the Kohathites to carry the ark on their shoulders by the golden poles inserted into the golden rings.
+He assigns the Kohathites to carry the Ark on their shoulders by the golden poles inserted into the golden rings.
 Then, David makes sure they are all suitably attired in their priestly garments for the occasion (even David removes his kingly robes and wears a linen garment to show his humility before God’s holiness).
-Following this, he invites his military commanders to accompany him.
+Following this, he invites his military commanders to join him.

 The celebration begins.
 In honor of God, the king sacrifices burnt offerings for dedication.
 He involves all the people in the festivities and appoints singers and musicians to lead the people in worship.
 David composes a song for the occasion and dances for joy before the LORD.

-The king prepares an honorary place for the ark in Jerusalem.
+The king prepares an honorary place for the Ark in Jerusalem.
 Then he dedicates burnt offerings to the LORD, and the people share fellowship offerings.
 Afterward, he sends everyone home with gifts of bread, dates, and raisin cakes.

 Focus Verse